 - 1. Students who withdraw or take a leave of absence from the College. - 2.
-Students in officially recognized off-campus academic programs for a designated period of time. - 3.
-Students academically dis-enrolled or judicially dismissed from housing.
+Students in officially recognized off-campus academic programs for a set time period. - 3.
+Students academically dis-enrolled or removed through the student conduct process.

 RESIDENCE HALL ELIGIBILITY OUTSIDE THE FALL AND SPRING SEMESTERS INCLUDES: